SW-star2316/Active-Directory-/README.md

 * scroll down and press on user
 * click new
 * click on user
 * Then create the user name as you want it
+* After you create the user you want click on next and thats how you create a user
+# How to Create & Add into group

 # Active-Directory-